akihiro0119/furima-32010/README.md

 ### Association

-- belong_to : user
+- belongs_to : user
-- belong_to : item
+- belongs_to : item
-- belong_to :address
+- belongs_to :address